Americans eat tens of millions of turkeys each year on Thanksgiving, but what the heck is a turkey really?

-8. That distinctive waddle of turkeys is an example of nature’s propensity to multitask.
-It is used as an air conditioner for the turkey on hot days when the blood-filled waddle cools off.
+8. That distinctive wattle of turkeys is an example of nature’s propensity to multitask.
+It is used as an air conditioner for the turkey on hot days when the blood-filled wattle cools off.
 In addition it is used as a display.
-I was clueless to the fact that some people refer to their own or one another’s necks pejoratively as “turkey waddle”.
+I was clueless to the fact that some people refer to their own or one another’s necks pejoratively as “turkey wattle”.
 Oh, geez.

 7. Benjamin Franklin would have preferred the Thanksgiving bird to be America’s official bird rather than the bald eagle, which Franklin felt had a “bad character”.

 6. The wishbone that so many of us break on Thanksgiving vying for luck is actually called the “furcula” (little fork).
 Why do they have these bones?
 The furcula is thought at least in part to store energy during flight during a half wing stroke and then release it back.